Terms and Conditions

 Method of Payment

 Payments may be made by credit card, debit card or electronic bank transfer.
-Any charges raised against Latitude50 by their bank for handling bank transfers or any other payment will be passed on to the Hirer, who is liable to reimburse Latitude50 within 7 days of notification from Latitude50.
+Any charges raised against Latitude50 by their bank for handling bank transfers will be passed on to the Hirer, who is liable to reimburse Latitude50 within 7 days of notification from Latitude50.

 Latitude50 are responsible for financial website transactions.
 The Latitude50 website is SSL secured, your credit card details are entered on a secure page and are transferred using secure SSL technology.